Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Where to Find Lion’s Mane Powder

-Now, before getting into where to find Lion’s Mane powder, there is a distinction we need to make.
+Now, before getting to where to find lion’s mane powder, there is a distinction we need to make.
 There are two potential types of powders on the market:

 1. Whole mushroom powder